zhenglab/Analytic-ICP/README.md

 # Smooth Adjustment

-This repository provides the official C++ implementation of our paper "Low-Cost Approximation of Smooth Mapping for Point Set Registration".
+This repository provides the official C++ implementation of our paper "Structured Analytic Mappings for Point Set Registration".

 It consists of three projects: